AT-Publishing/website/_howto/2020-08-04-p2sh-bitcoin.md

 related:
 - {"Altcoin Wallets: Where to store altcoins in 2020?": "/altcoin-wallets/"}
 - {"How To Use A Bitcoin ATM": "/howto/use-bitcoin-atm/"}
-- {"How to safely use bitcoin for payments": "/howto/pay-with-bitcoin/"}
+- {"How to safely move Litecoins between SegWit (P2SH) and legacy addresses": "/moving-ltc-p2sh/"}

 ---